 Located on the west bank of the scenic Mystic River, the gallery operates as an education center for the arts.
 The museum houses four art galleries, state of the art studio space, classrooms, and an art reference library.

-Less than half and hour away, experience world class gambling and entertainment at Foxwoods and Mohegan Sun casinos.
+Located less than 30 minutes away, experience world class gambling and other things to do at Foxwoods and Mohegan Sun casinos.